617.413.5011

 SEAWATER DESALINATION

-TWB has assisted seawater desalination proponents develop their projects.
+TWB has assisted seawater desalination proponents in developing their projects.
 We have helped translate regulatory language into practical engineering solutions, develop compliance strategies, analyze potential marine life impacts (impingement and entrainment), and communicate technical information to regulators.
-TWB’s Tim Hogan has worked on desalination projects in the United States and participated in/spoken on the topic of fish protection at intakes in Australia, Bahrain, Chile, Ireland, Saudi Arabia, Sweden, and the United Arab Emirates.
+TWB’s Tim Hogan has worked on desalination projects in the United States and Saudi Arabia and participated in/spoken on the topic of fish protection at intakes in Australia, Bahrain, Chile, France, Germany, Ireland, Saudi Arabia, Spain, Sweden, and the United Arab Emirates.

 THERMAL POWER GENERATION